mbrea-c/simulating-tidal-interactions/README.md

 # Simulating Tidal Interactions
-This is a supporting repository for project undertaken during the summer of 2017 by pre-university student interns Michael Thiel and Manuel Brea-Carreras at Haus der Astronomie: point-particle simulations of galaxy colisions with the aim of reproducing observasional data from such collisions.
+This is a supporting repository for project undertaken during the summer of 2017 by pre-university student interns Michael Thiel and Manuel Brea-Carreras at Haus der Astronomie: point-particle simulations of galaxy colisions with the aim of reproducing observational data from such collisions.

 Repository contents
 -------------------